WrittenbyTiana/Political-intimidation-voter-turnout-nigeria/README.md

 ## Overview
 This repository contains the data and analysis code for the study:
-"The Influence of Political Intimidation on Voter Turnout in Nigerian Elections: Findings from Afrobarometer Round 8"
+"The Influence of Political Intimidation on Voter Turnout in Nigerian Elections: Findings from Afrobarometer Round 8 Survey"
 Author: Mbah Christiana Favour
-Department of Sociology, University of Lagos
+Department of Sociology, University of Lagos.
 ## Data Source
 The dataset used in this study is derived from the Afrobarometer Round 8 survey conducted in Nigeria (January–February 2020) by